Christin-George-SDE/-CognoRise-Infotech/README.md

-This is a project i done foe the intership of cognorise infotech.
+This is a project i done for the intership of cognorise infotech.